 Then the movement occurs.

-If you try to practice faster than what you can play perfectly, you will practice mistakes and the brain will will not develop clean, fast, beautiful technique.
+If you try to practice faster than what you can play perfectly, you will practice mistakes.

-Then during REM sleep you brain reviews what it has learned and engages in problem solving.
+Then during REM sleep your brain reviews what it has learned and engages in problem solving.

-The new reserach shows that during the first deep sleep cycle following REM, the brain builds the circuits, data structures, even grows new neurons, for the movement and concept.
-Litterally, it increases the IQ of the student.
+The new research shows that during the first deep sleep cycle following REM, the brain builds the circuits, data structures, even grows new neurons, for the movement and concept.
+Literally, it increases the IQ of the student.

 The Sleep Cycle is essential for all learning.